drgs100/Alecs-War/Act-Three.md

 Head to the front through plenty of fire.
 Unit gets pinned by sniper fire whilst trying to make it to the trench, have to extracte themselves.

-## Take players out one by one and give them new characters, except the last player who died.
+## Take players out one by one and give them new characters, except the last player who survives.

-I have no idea how the players will deal with this or how to bring it to an end.
+As players die they are taken out of the room and it is explained they are members of staff at a hospice looking after a number of old soldiers.
+They then reenter the room but cannot communicate their new understanding with surviving players.
+Their new job is to keep the survivor alive, but they don't know who it is.